-What does activated charcoal do?
+How does activated charcoal work?

-Activated charcoal (sold in powder, granular and liquid forms) is used in humans and animals to treat poisonings and overdoses, as it binds to the poison and prevents its absorption by the body.
-It has become the primary treatment for poisonings because it is so effective.
-However, it is effective because it is powerful and therefore needs to be handled responsibly.
-Additionally, for some poisonings (acid, alkali, petroleum and others), it can actually make the situation worse.
+Giving a dog activated charcoal has become the primary treatment for poisonings because it is so effective.
+However, it is so effective because it is so powerful, and it therefore needs to be handled responsibly.
+Additionally, for some poisonings (mineral acid, alkali, alcohols, iron salts), it is ineffective and can actually make the situation worse.

 Many books and websites will recommend activated charcoal as first aid in the event of poisoning, but this method of detoxification works best when administered by an experienced professional.
 There are important follow-up steps to be taken by a professional immediately after administration, which may include an IV and/or a urinary catheter.
 If you suspect your dog has been poisoned, immediately seek emergency veterinary care.

-If an animal is hypersensitive or allergic to activated charcoal, ingestion could be fatal.
-Aspiration of activated charcoal may cause respiratory obstruction and possibly fatal bronchiolitis (inflammation of the smallest air passages in the lungs, which can lead to asthma); because of this, it SHOULD NOT be used in situations where the animal is unable to protect his airway (if he has reduced consciousness).
+Activated charcoal for dogs is relatively safe when prescribed by a vet, but it can have side effects for some pets.
+If an animal is hypersensitive or allergic to activated charcoal, ingestion could potentially be fatal.
+Aspiration of activated charcoal may cause respiratory obstruction and potentially fatal bronchiolitis (inflammation of the smallest air passages in the lungs, which can lead to asthma).
+Therefore, activated charcoal should not be used in situations where the animal is unable to protect his airway (for example, if he has reduced consciousness).